Media and Communications BA (Hons)

 International experience opportunities

 Our course is designed to reflect the increasingly international context of media and culture; this is reflected strongly in the course curriculum.
-Modules such as ‘Transcultural Film’ and ‘Living in the Digital World 3’ heavily embed a specific attention to global issues both in terms of approached topics, international seminars and field activities.
+Modules such as ‘Living in the Digital World’ heavily embed a specific attention to global issues both in terms of approached topics, international seminars and field activities.

-We aim to provide a field trip2 in year one which will be in the UK (subject to availability costs of trip are included within course fees) and an international field trip2 in either year two or three.
-(Subject to availability, meeting visa requirements and additional costs) both of which are reviewed annually to ensure the choices are both timely and in response to previous student experiences.
-Recent fieldtrips have included: Reykjavik, Oslo, Berlin, Aarhus, Lisbon, Madrid, Barcelona, Prague, Geneva and more.
+We aim to provide a field trip2 in the first year which will be in the UK (subject to availability costs of trip are included within course fees) and an international field trip2 in either the second or final years, subject to availability, meeting visa requirements and additional costs both of which are reviewed annually to ensure the choices are both timely and in response to previous student experiences.
+Recent field trips have included: Reykjavik, Oslo, Berlin, Aarhus, Lisbon, Madrid, Barcelona, Prague and Geneva.
 Our course field trip projects involve researching real life case studies touching upon a wide range of creative industries, screen and digital media related issues, documenting and reflecting on the research and finally creating both a presentation event as well as crafting a media artefact.

 Entry requirements